duxingyi-charles/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Charles Du is a second-year PhD student at the WashU Graphics Lab.
+Xingyi Du is a second-year PhD student at the WashU Graphics Lab.
 His research interests include computer graphics, geometric computing and optimization.